-If you are planning a trip to California you might like to check recommendations for the top places to visit and things to do by our featured travel writer Hayley Bateman.
+If you are planning a trip to California you might like to check recommendations for the top places to visit by our featured travel writer Hayley Bateman.

 2. Venice Beach

 Approximately half an hour by bus from central Los Angeles, Venice Beach is a world away from the glamour of Hollywood.
 The area has a more relaxed feel and is culturally significant, with street performers, poets and artists lining the beachfront boardwalk.